JOIN US FOR THE 7th ANNUAL NAKED TABLE PROJECT

 Started by Charles Shackleton and the workshops of ShackletonThomas, The Naked Table workshops are led by master furniture makers, giving careful instruction over the course of the first workshop day.
 Participants learn about a sustainable approach to furniture making, how to prepare and assemble its mortise and tenon joinery, and how to finish their tables to look their best.
 Each participant quickly immerses themselves into the process of making their table, feeling empowered to make and to know the process.

 Each table in the workshop is finished with one of Vermont’s most sustainable and innovative products, a whey-based finish made by Vermont Natural Coatings.
 Whey, a by-product of cheese making, is used to create a protective film finish to last a lifetime.

 THE FOREST WALK

 To fully understand the process of sustainably making furniture, you must go into the forest.
 Guided by expert foresters and sawyers, we take the participants on a tour through the forest where the iconic Sugar Maple trees were harvested for the table workshop.
-If joining the workshop in Bridgewater, we’ll visit the lands of Marsh Billings Rockefeller National Historic Park, the birthplace of sustainable forestry in America.
-The tour describes how to identify Sugar Maples and its qualities for furniture making, low impact forestry principles, and demonstrations on horse-drawn logging.
-It’s a critical fresh-air break from the workshop that will change the way you see furniture forever, and your local woods.
+If joining the workshop in Bridgewater, we’ll visit the lands of Marsh-Billings-Rockefeller National Historic Park, the birthplace of sustainable forestry in America.
+The tour describes how to identify Sugar Maples and their qualities for furniture making, low impact forestry principles, and demonstrations on horse-drawn logging.
+It’s a critical fresh-air break from the workshop that will change the way you see furniture and your local woods forever.